The Growth Mindset Behind Adaptive Software Development

 Ongoing Improvement and Quality: Iterative releases build on experience, reducing defects and raising quality levels over time.

-Early Risk Resolution: Anticipates and addresses risks early, preventing costly delays or project failures.
+Early Risk Resolution: Anticipates and addresses risks early through a built-in risk prevention mechanism.
+This mechanism prevents costly delays or project failures.

 Wise Budget Consumption: 85% of ASD projects remain within budget compared to 55% under traditional approaches.